 Lead Local Flood Authority - The comments given have been composed based on the current extent of the knowledge of the LLFA and information provided with the application at the time of this response.

 Lead Local Flood Authority (LLFA) Position

-The Lead Local Flood Authority has no objection to the proposed development subject to the inclusion of the following conditions, in consultation with the Lead Local Flood Authority.
+The Lead Local Flood Authority has no objection to the proposed development subject to the inclusion of appropriate conditions.